Cavaliers vs. Warriors Player Props Betting Odds

-Player prop betting options for Evan Mobley, Stephen Curry and others are available in the Cleveland Cavaliers-Golden State Warriors matchup at Rocket Mortgage Fieldhouse on Sunday (starting at 6:00 PM ET).
+Player prop betting options for Stephen Curry, Evan Mobley and others are available in the Golden State Warriors-Cleveland Cavaliers matchup at Chase Center on Saturday (starting at 8:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!